papuSpartan/stable-diffusion-webui-distributed/README.md

 # stable-diffusion-webui-distributed
-This extension enables you to form a distributed computing system by connecting multiple stable-diffusion-webui instances together.
+This extension enables you to chain multiple webui instances together for txt2img and img2img generation tasks.

-The main goal is to maximize concurrency and minimize the latency of large-scale image generation in the main sdwui instance.\
+There is an emphasis on minimizing the perceived latency/lag of large batch jobs in the **main** sdwui instance.
-In practice, this means being able to tell a bunch of machines to generate images at the same time and have them sent right back to your controlling machine.

 ![alt text](doc/sdwui_distributed.drawio.png)\
 *Diagram showing Master/slave architecture of the extension*